-Financial assets at fair value through income
+- Financial assets at fair value through income

 The club classifies its investments as financial assets at fair value through income.
-As a result, gains and losses are taken to the income and expenditure account, which reflects the management of the portfolio on a fair value basis.
+As a result, gains and losses are taken to the Statement of Income and Contingency Reserves, which reflects the management of the portfolio on a fair value basis.
 Fair values of investments traded in active markets are measured at bid price.
 Where there is no active market, fair value is measured by reference to other factors.

-Derivative financial investments
+- Derivative financial investments

 Derivatives are initially recognised at fair value on the date on which a derivative contract is entered into and are subsequently remeasured at fair value.
-The club does not engage in hedge accounting and changes in the fair value of all derivative investments are recognised immediately in the income and expenditure account.
+The club does not engage in hedge accounting and changes in the fair value of all derivative investments are recognised immediately in the Statement of Income and Contingency Reserves.